GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/builders/ko.md

 - Specify your destination image registry using Skaffold's [`default-repo` functionality]({{< relref "/docs/environment/image-registries" >}}).
   The ko builder does _not_ read the `KO_DOCKER_REPO` environment variable.

-- The ko builder supports reading configuration from the `.ko.yaml` file.
-  If you already configure your `ko` builds using this file, you do not need to repeat the configuration from this file in `skaffold.yaml`.
+- The ko builder supports reading base image configuration from the `.ko.yaml` file.
+If you already configure your base images using this file, you do not need to repeat this configuration in `skaffold.yaml`.

 - When you use the Skaffold ko builder, Skaffold takes care of replacing the image placeholder name in your Kubernetes manifest files using its